 - While at the South Pole (in Antarctica), the axis of rotation of Earth intersects its surface.

-- Earth completes its one rotation with respect to the sun in about 24 hours.
+- Earth completes its one rotation to the sun in about 24 hours.

 - With time, the rotation of the earth is slightly slowing with about 2.3 milliseconds per century.